 “Communicators” were the T-Rex (Tyrannosaurus Rex) of early smartphones.
 Like the real T-Rex, the Nokia Communicator was the most powerful device of its time.
 It ruled among early smartphones.
 Communicator was a brand name for a set of smartphones that had a clamshell form factor and opened up to be used for work just like laptops.
 When closed, it was used like every other phone because it had an outer display and keypad.

 Here Are The Nokia Communicator Models

 This was the very first Communicator was the Nokia 9000.
-It ran an operating system called GEOS, had a “whopping” 8 MB of internal memory (LOL).
+It was released in 1996 and ran an operating system called GEOS, had a “whopping” 8 MB of internal memory (LOL).
 It was also the first commercial mobile phone with internet and email capabilities.

 Nokia 9210 / 9210i

 Nokia 9210 was the first Communicator to run Symbian OS (Series 80) and to have a colour screen.
 It was launched in 2001.
 This was the first smartphone Communicator.
 The 9210i was released in 2002.
 It was the first Communicator I ever owned.

 2004 saw the introduction of the Nokia 9500.
 Like its predecessor, it also ran Symbian OS Series 80, the version of Symbian that was designed specifically with the Communicator in mind.
 The 9500 also had Bluetooth, camera and WiFi.
 I owned a 9500.